Zubdata/Google-Maps-Scraper/README.md

 4. Push your changes to your forked repository.

-5. Create a pull request to the `main` branch of the repository.
+5. Create a pull request to the `development` branch of the repository.

 6. Wait for the code review and address any feedback received.